qlik-oss/core-authorization/README.md

 library to communicate with the engine instances.

-To verify the expected behavior, the file [access_test.go](./access/access_test.go) contains Go test cases that call the access functions with different claims based on which user that access the engine.
+To verify the expected behavior, the file [access_test.go](./access/access_test.go) contains Go test cases that call the access functions with different claims based on which user that accesses the engine.
 Each test case verifies that operations are properly granted or denied.

 ## Running